jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 	- 0.5 g/L glucose
 	- 0.65 g/L Sodium bicarbonate
-- PCM was filtered through a 0.22 um filter, transferred into a sterile container, and kept in a 4°C fridge
+- PCM was filtered through a 0.22 um filter, transferred into a sterile container, and kept in a 4°C fridge 4/3/2025
+- volume of media in each culture flask:
+- number of culture flasks used:
+- amount of strain pipetted into each flask:
+- different strains: